jhumelsine/jhumelsine.github.io/_posts/2024-05-25-design-process.md

 If the design is cluttered, especially with many cross-crossing lines, then this is an indication that the implementation will be cluttered as well.
 If the design becomes cluttered, I rethink it and try to create a less cluttered design.

-A design emerges for the domain elements often incorporating design patterns concepts.
+A design emerges for the domain elements often structured around design patterns concepts.

 ## PowerPoint
 Once I’m reasonably satisfied with a design on pen and paper, I’ll recreate it in PowerPoint.
 I’ve used PowerPoint for all the UML Class Diagrams that I’ve presented previously in my blogs.